 It wasn't immediately clear that things would go downhill.
 But, eventually, his successor, Lyndon B. Johnson, would turn away from his Great Society dream (and JFK's New Frontier dream) and pay more and more attention to fighting in Vietnam.
 And there would be race riots.
 And there would be rising crime.

 8B.
-November 5, 1968: Election of Nixon.
+November 5, 1968: The Election of Richard Nixon.
 Just a few hundred thousand votes in a few key States would have meant no Tricky Dick in the White House, an earlier end to the Vietnam War, no Kent State, no Killing Fields, no Watergate.

 But American liberals abandoned Hubert Humphrey, and stayed home on Election Day.
 Just as they did to Jimmy Carter in 1980.
 And Al Gore in 2000.
 And Hillary Clinton in 2016.
 When will we ever learn?
 And where have all the flowers gone?